logo

 Your kids need a compelling reason to learn a second language.
 As soon as they understand that it will increase interaction time with you, they will be extra motivated to engage.

-Brush up on your skills or start from scratch – it’s going to be a rewarding ride!
-Enroll in an online class at Homeschool Spanish Academy (the first class is free!) or check out our blog to review your best options.
+Brush up on your skills or start from scratch—it’s going to be a rewarding ride!
+Enroll in an online class at Homeschool Spanish Academy (the first class is free!) or look around the internet for options that suit your family’s needs.

 You will want to make sure your pronunciation skills are in good shape as you begin your learning journey with your child.